josmar-crwdstffng/angular/aio/content/guide/glossary.md

 ## Universal

 A tool for implementing [server-side rendering][AioGuideGlossaryServerSideRendering] of an Angular application.
-When integrated with an app, Universal generates and serves static pages on the server in response to requests from browsers.
+When integrated with an application, Universal generates and serves static pages on the server in response to requests from browsers.
 The initial static page serves as a fast-loading placeholder while the full application is being prepared for normal execution in the browser.
 To learn more, see [Angular Universal: server-side rendering][AioGuideUniversal].